-Cash provided by investing activities increased by \$403.5 million in fiscal year 2015, primarily due to a \$208.8 million increase in proceeds from sales and maturity of our available-for-sale securities and a \$195.8 million decrease in purchases of available-for-sale securities, as compared to fiscal year 2014 when we invested excess cash into available-for-sale securities from our follow-on public offering.
+Net cash provided by investing activities was \$23.1 million in fiscal year 2015, as compared to \$380.4 million net cash used in fiscal year 2014.
+The increase of \$403.5 million in fiscal year 2015, was primarily due to a \$208.8 million increase in proceeds from sales and maturity of our available-for-sale securities and a \$195.8 million decrease in purchases of available-for-sale securities, as compared to fiscal year 2014 when we invested excess cash into available-for-sale securities from our follow-on public offering.
 This net increase in cash provided by investing activities was offset by a \$1.3 million increase in capital expenditures to purchase property and equipment as compared to fiscal year 2014.